-- 1. Address packet counts: How many packets are there per destination address? - 2.
-Address structure: How many active addresses are there per aggregate?
+- 1) Address packet counts: How many packets are there per destination address? - Address structure: How many active addresses are there per aggregate?
 (We call a destination address active when its packet count is at least one.
-Thus, address structure measures where packets are headed without differentiating between popular and unpopular destinations.) - 3.
-The correlation between these factors: Do addresses with high packet counts tend to cluster together in the address space?
+Thus, our definition of address structure does not differentiate between popular and unpopular destinations.) - 3) The correlation between these factors: Do addresses with high packet counts tend to cluster together in the address space?
 Or do they tend to spread out?
 Or neither?